xiorcale/GD.jl/README.md

 # GD.jl

-In-memory Generalized Deduplication store which can be used over a distributed network.
+In-memory Generalized Deduplication store which can be used for compressing the network traffic of a distributed infrastructure.